Versailles, Kentucky: History

-Versailles was founded on June 23, 1792, on 80 acre of land owned by Hezekiah Briscoe, at the time only a child.
+Versailles was founded on June 23, 1792, on 80 acre of land owned by Hezekiah Briscoe, who was, at the time, only a child.
 His guardian, Marquis Calmes, named the town after Versailles, France, in honor of General Lafayette, a family friend and hero of the American Revolution.
 Located in what became known as the Bluegrass Region of Kentucky, where farmers also raised thoroughbred horses and other high-quality livestock, the city was officially incorporated on February 13, 1837.
 It was briefly occupied during the American Civil War by both Confederate and Union forces.

 In 1870, black residents of Versailles took part in a demonstration against police violence after a white officer struck a black man with his pistol.
 Demonstrators formed armed pickets and guarded roads in and out of Versailles.
 Two of the leaders were subsequently lynched by a local militia company.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.8 sqmi, all land.